Encyclopædia Iranica

 MARKUS MODE

-lit., “daughter of Nōšervān”; rock-cut architectural complex with important wall paintings in the Ḵolm valley in northern Afghanistan, discovered in 1924.
+lit., “daughter of Nōšervān”; rock-cut architectural complex with important wall paintings, in northern Afghanistan.
 Surrounding the deity’s head is a tripartite nimbus with attached animal protomes.
 This complex system seems to emphasize the supernatural force of the “king of gods” as ultimate creator of all life.

 Nassereddin Parvin